nikhilaravi/react-native-smart-scroll-view/README.md

 Takes in your components and recursively searches for any component (i.e. TextInput) that is given `smartScrollOptions` as a prop.
 Further props are added to these components to ensure they are always visible above the keyboard and within the ScrollView when focused.

-There is also the option to autofocus the next component with `smartScrollOptions` on text input submission and the ability to autofocus any component by setting the `smartScrollOptions`props appropriately (more info below) and specifying the index.
+There is also the option to autofocus the next component with `smartScrollOptions` on TextInput submission, and the ability to autofocus **any** component by setting the `smartScrollOptions`props appropriately and specifying the index of the component (more info below) .

 Great for use with forms which have multiple TextInput fields!